Journaling for self-reflection: the complete guide to deeper self-awareness

 Should I share my journal with anyone or keep it private?

-How can I tell if my journaling is producing real insight or just comfortable repetition?
+How can I tell if my reflective journaling is producing real insight or just comfortable repetition?

 Does journaling for self-improvement work for people with ADHD?

 Journaling can work well for ADHD if you adapt the structure.
 Keep sessions to 5 minutes, use the three-question framework instead of open-ended prompts, and write on paper if screens pull your attention.
-The constraint of a short timer and structured questions actually helps – open-ended journaling is where ADHD brains tend to wander or abandon the practice.
+A short timer and a fixed set of questions tend to help, because open-ended journaling is where attention wanders or the practice gets abandoned.

 Glossary of related terms